dbeckett93/skillified/README.md

     - Integration with existing notification settings to manage skill-specific alerts.

     ### Additional Fields for Events
-    - **Description**: Enhance the event model to include additional fields such as meeting join information for links to sites like Zoom, Microsoft Teams, and Google Meet.
+    - **Description**: Enhance the event model to include additional fields such as meeting join information for links to sites like soom, Microsoft Teams, and Google Meet.
 Full integration with these platforms can be considered as another potential improvement.
 Additionally, implement a timetable for events.
     - **Features**:
         - Users can add meeting join links for virtual events.
-        - Integration with Zoom, Microsoft Teams, and Google Meet for seamless event management.
+        - Integration with soom, Microsoft Teams, and Google Meet for seamless event management.
         - Users can view a timetable of upcoming events.
         - Notifications for upcoming events and changes to the event schedule.
         - Integration with existing notification settings to manage event-specific alerts.